pocl/pocl/doc/sphinx/source/remote.rst

 * For the time being the client side part of PoCL-Remote must be built with the ``ENABLE_LOADABLE_DRIVERS`` build option set to ``OFF``.

-* SPIR(-V) is not supported and the respective extension is masked out from remote devices' extension lists by pocld.
+* The old SPIR 1.2/2.0 are not supported and the respective extension is masked out from remote devices' extension lists by pocld.

 * There is no authentication or encryption whatsoever of network traffic.
 Don't